 What are the benefits of Iodine?

-Iodine can help support a healthy lifestyle.
-Iodine helps sustain energy levels, regulates metabolism, and supports hormone production.
-Here are just a few reasons why iodine may be beneficial:
+Iodine can help support a healthy lifestyle, sustaining energy levels, regulating metabolism, and supporting hormone production.

-It is essential for proper thyroid functioning.
-The main reason to use iodine is because of its impact on the thyroid.
-An iodine deficiency can cause hypothyroidism, which can result in symptoms of fatigue, weight gain, muscle weakness, pain, depression, and memory problems.
+An iodine deficiency can cause hypothyroidism, which can result in fatigue, weight gain, muscle weakness, pain, depression, and memory problems.

 Thiodine Lugol's 5% Iodine is the original 200-year-old formula made with the two beneficial forms of iodine—molecular iodine and potassium iodide.

 Thiodine Lugol's Iodine contains no fillers, preservatives, or alcohol.
 It's USP Grade, non-GMO, gluten-free, and vegan-friendly which reduces the likelihood of other allergic reactions.